bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 A simple example that illuminates how Python-based automated workflows look like is purging invalid links.

-This chapter contains an attached project `broken_link.rca` which consists of a `LuaScript`, a node `NodeWithValidLink` with a valid link and 100 copies of the node `NodeWithBrokenLink` with a broken link.
+This chapter contains an attached project `broken_link.rca` which consists of a `LuaScript`, a node `Node_validLink` with a valid link and 100 copies of the node `Node_invalidLink` with a broken link.
 Think of a massive project with a few Lua interface nodes that are linked to a massive amount of nodes and where, due to a late change in the Lua properties, a large amount of links have now been invalidated.
 Manually removing these broken links in the GUI by hand is tedious and can be already automated using a Python script.

 The `python` subfolder of this chapter contains a script `purge_invalid_links.py`.
 When you open this file in a text editor you can see what this script is doing: Using the `raco` module to access project data, we iterate through all links and remove the invalid ones while keeping count of how many we removed.
-In the final step, the modified project gets overwritten.
+In the final step, the modified project gets saved to a new path, as specified by a Python parameter.

 Let's launch this script.
 You can do that by starting RaCoHeadless with the following parameters:

-`<path to RaCoHeadless executable> -r <path to purge_invalid_links.py> -p <path to broken_link.rca>`
+`<path to RaCoHeadless executable> -p <path to broken_link.rca> -r <path to purge_invalid_links.py> <new path for fixed project file>`

 If every path has been correctly specified you will encounter a lot of log messages in your console window - but by looking through you will also see the Python user output messages that were specified in `purge_invalid_links.py`:

 ![](docs/python_output.png)

-Upon loading the newly modified `broken_link.rca` in the GUI you will discover that the entire project has been cleaned of invalid links while keeping the valid link intact.
+Upon loading the newly created project specified at `<new path for fixed project file>` in the GUI you will discover that the entire project has been cleaned of invalid links while keeping the valid link intact.

 ## General Functions